 Banks and other financial institutions can play a crucial role in the protection of the worlds' remaining forests, by committing themselves to a zero deforestation goal, ensuring that they will not finance any business activities that lead to further deforestation, especially the further disappearance of old-growth forests.
 When banks operate in sectors with a potentially strong impact on forests, such as agriculture, mining, and the forestry sector itself, they should develop stringent investment policies that ensure this.
 BankTrack and Environmental Paper Network developed guidance for such policies for banks and investors active in the pulp and paper sector.

 Role of BankTrack/aim of this campaign

-BankTrack's Banks and Forest campaign focuses on the financiers of important initiators of deforestation, with the aim to push banks to act more responsibly regarding their forest-related investments.
+BankTrack's Banks, forests and biodiversity campaign focuses on the financiers of important initiators of deforestation, with the aim to push banks to act more responsibly regarding their forest-related investments.
 The long-term goal of our work is to help ensure that private sector banks no longer finance companies, projects, and business activities that cause a large negative impact on forests.
-Within the forest campaign, we focus primarily, but not exclusively, on biomass, pulp & paper, and other forest-risk commodities, such as soy, palm oil, and timber.
+Within this campaign, we focus primarily, but not exclusively, on biomass, pulp & paper, and other forest-risk commodities, such as soy, palm oil, and timber.

 BankTrack is working in partnership with the Forests & Finance coalition to ensure that banks and other investors of these industries have improved access to information about these risks and opportunities and strengthen their policies and practices in financing the sectors.
 In addition, we research the role of banks that continue to finance projects with large negative impacts, and assist communities affected by such projects in dealing with banks.